amarasrinivas0055/Multi-PE-MPLS-VPN-lab-with-Hub-Spoke-DR-Resilience-and-internet-breakout-Part-2/README.md

 <img width="1847" height="730" alt="Image" src="https://github.com/user-attachments/assets/866faf6a-d2db-4e14-85b8-5f3d29e98012" />

-Heance to over come this issue and to make sure my traffic between hub and DR flow through Mpls infra i created SHAM LINK between PE1 to PE2
+Hence to over come this issue and to make sure my traffic between hub and DR flow through MPLS infra i created SHAM LINK between PE1 to PE2

-Instance-3 : Hub and DR behavior post creating sham link between PE1 To PE5 :-
+Instance-3 : HUB and DR behavior post creating sham link between PE1 To PE5 :-
 ======================================================

-Post creating sham link between PE1 and PE5 the traffic between HUB and DR started to flow via mpls infra because sham link is like extension of area 1 from PE1 to PE5 it manupultes the control plance and Hub and DR thinks this there is direct area 1 connection and as cost on Back door link is set to maximum 65535 traffic flow from mpls infra
+Post creating sham link between PE1 and PE5 the traffic between HUB and DR started to flow via MPLSs infra because sham link is like extension of area 1 from PE1 to PE5 it manipulates the control plane and Hub and DR thinks this there is direct area 1 connection and as cost on Back door link is set to maximum 65535 traffic flow from MPLS infra

-Below are the images of hub to DE reachability roues and trace route supporting traffic is via mpls infra
+Below are the images of hub to DE reachability routes and trace route supporting traffic is via MPLS infra

 <img width="1873" height="818" alt="Image" src="https://github.com/user-attachments/assets/7e4619e5-6a6d-45b5-a354-726432426ad9" />

 <img width="1849" height="873" alt="Image" src="https://github.com/user-attachments/assets/2c93986f-f762-4095-a03d-6cc927b49cc3" />

-Instance-4 : Spoke to Hub reachability via DR when Hub to PE1 link down
+Instance-4 : Spoke to HUB reachability via DR when Hub to PE1 link down
 =============================================

-In this instance the link between hub and PE1 goes down and traffic between hub to spoke will propogate via DR and reachs hub with the help of Backdoor link, below are the output of all spokes and hub  when hub to PE1link goes down
+In this instance the link between hub and PE1 goes down and traffic between hub to spoke will propagate via DR and reach's hub with the help of Backdoor link, below are the output of all spokes and hub  when hub to PE1link goes down

 Topology :
 ------------